4618

 Knowledge Base: What Does SCADA Mean?

 What does SCADA stand for?
-SCADA stands for Supervisory Control and Data Acquisition.
+It stands for Supervisory Control and Data Acquisition.
 It's a computer system for gathering, analyzing and processing data in real-time.
 Such systems were first used in the 1960s, and as the evolution of SCADA continues, systems are becoming more efficient and more valuable to their enterprise than ever.
+For those exploring SCADA meaning in depth, it's beneficial to note its foundational role in modern industrial automation and network monitoring.

 Related Articles